-As at May 31, 2024, the average expected credit loss on the Company's accounts receivable was 0% and as a result the provision for expected credit losses was \$nil.
+The following table below provides an analysis of the current and past due accounts receivable.
+At August 31, 2024, the average expected credit loss on the Company's accounts receivable was 0% and as a result the provision for expected credit losses was \$nil.